aromanino/addandremoveroutes/README.md

 ## <a name="reference"></a>Reference
 ### <a name="addRoute"></a>`addRoute(router,method,resource,expressLikeFunction)`
-This is the function that allow to add a resource on the fly The param `router` is the router or application(app) on which you want add the resource. the param `method` is the method by which the resource is invoked
+This is the function that allow to add a resource on the fly The param `router` is the router or application(app) on which you want add the resource.
+The param `method` is the method by which the resource is invoked
-the param `resource` is the resource to add on the fly the param `expressLikeFunction` is the express like function "function(req,res){"your logic"}"  that define the new resource
+The param `resource` is the resource to add on the fly
+The param `expressLikeFunction` is the express like function "function(req,res){"your logic"}"  that define the new resource

 Example:
 ```javascript